BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 generators that are not yet included.

-I couldn't get the code I wanted to write to compile with the trunk branch and ended up using the latest ``release/M2g`` but even there I had to backport an interpreter fix to prevent a ``missing integral case`` exception when using *less than* when comparing floats.
+I couldn't get the code I wanted to write to compile with the trunk branch and ended up using the latest ``release/M2g`` branch but even there I had to backport an interpreter fix to prevent a ``missing integral case`` exception when using
+*less than* when comparing floats.

 Overall Impression
 ------------------

 Unison is a new language with a distinctive and unusal development environment.
-I was able to get what I wanted to do done.
-I was helped along by good documentation, excellent talks and quick feedback in the slack channel.
+I was able to get what I wanted to do done, helped along by good documentation, excellent talks and quick feedback in the slack channel.

 The builtin ``find`` command and code base browsing web app are great but I still think I'd like to be able browse a subset of the codebase on disk as files in the appropriate branch of a namespace tree.
 Once I saw I could dump a lot of definitions to the scratch file then move them beneath the fold so that they were only visible to me I was happier.
-We can dump more than one item from a ``find`` command's result list.

 I really like transcripts.